Josh Dunne: Playing career

 Dunne played collegiate hockey for the Clarkson Golden Knights in the NCAA.
 He signed as an undrafted free agent with the Columbus Blue Jackets on March 14, 2021.

 In the 2020–21 season, Dunne joined the Blue Jackets' AHL affiliate, making his professional debut with the Cleveland Monsters.
-After 7 games with the Monsters, Dunne was recalled by Columbus and made his NHL debut in a 4-1 defeat against the Dallas Stars on April 15, 2021.
+After 7 games with the Monsters, Dunne was recalled by Columbus and made his NHL debut in a 4–1 defeat against the Dallas Stars on April 15, 2021.

+After four seasons with the Blue Jackets, Dunne left the club as a free agent and was signed to a two-year, two-way contract with the Buffalo Sabres on July 1, 2024.